6 Best Products For Cystic Acne

 Benzac AC – 2.5% Benzoyl Peroxide Gel

-The Benzac AC is another great 2.5% benzoyl peroxide gel treatment usually found in pharmacies in northern Europe.
+Benzac AC is another effective 2.5% benzoyl peroxide gel treatment for cystic acne commonly found in pharmacies in Northern Europe.

-Benzac AC also has a benzoyl peroxide cleanser which the company (Galderma) advises to be used together with the gel; however, this may be too drying on the skin.
+Benzac AC also has a benzoyl peroxide cleanser, which the company (Galderma) advises to be used together with the gel; however, this may be too drying for the facial skin and might be a better option for addressing cystic acne in other areas of the body.

 Differin Gel For Cystic Acne

-The Differin gel contains Adapalene, a strong over-the-counter retinoid, especially competent in fighting acne and improving hyperpigmentation; however, emerging research suggests it can give some anti-aging benefits.
+Differin Gel is a popular treatment for cystic acne that contains Adapalene, a strong over-the-counter retinoid, especially competent in reducing acne severity and improving hyperpigmentation.

 Therefore, to avoid these side effects as much as you can, you need to introduce Differin slowly into your routine, follow it up with non-clogging moisturizers and sunscreens, and be extra patient until your skin gets used to it.